Hayle Montessori Nursery

 - Support we offer regarding children's health and well-being

 We complete the children's two year old checks.
 We promote healthy eating, and healthy lifestyles with our policies, and offer regular physical play both indoors and outside.
 We allow the children to be in control of their activities, and do not push the children into doing things they are not interested in.
 There is water and milk available at all times, and healthy snacks on display, which the children can access at any time.
+We encourage them to wash their hands frequently, and before snacks and meals.
+The children are encouraged to care for themselves, put on their own clothes and boots for wet wear, tidy up behind them, and be kind to the other children in the setting.
 We encourage the children to choose their own activities from a huge range of specially designed Montessori equipment, which provide interesting concrete ways to understand maths, science, geography, etc, so the children are happy, fulfilled and busy.
+We are always on hand to gently support a child who is struggling with any task.
+We never let a child experience failure until he has a good chance to succeed.
+The children are not segregated into ages but work together as multi-age group.
+This has a huge benefit for both the younger and older child and friendships, empathy and harmony becomes apparent.

 - Ways we inform parents about how their child is being supported